We are pioneering a new

 model for web journalism.

-Local newspapers are shriveling, and the trustworthy news coverage and information that communities need for their civic and economic health are shriveling with them.
-Papers are dying faster than online news efforts are taking root, and things could get lots worse:
+Local newspapers are shriveling, and the trustworthy news coverage that communities need for their civic and economic health are shriveling with them.
+Papers are dying far faster than online news efforts are taking root.

-So sustainable and easily replicable new models for community journalism that can thrive in the digital future are crucial to our democracy — and the nonprofit Banyan Project is a robust response to this great need to rebuild democracy’s collapsing infrastructure.
-Our mission is to help seed independent community news cooperatives, then provide them with quality mentorship and educational, technical and administrative support.
+This makes the need for new models for community journalism that can thrive in the digital future more urgent than ever — and the Banyan Project is a robust response to this great need to rebuild democracy’s collapsing infrastructure.
+Our mission is to help seed independent news cooperatives in underserved communities, then support them with services tailored to help them succeed.
 Our goal is to build both civic health and strong and equitable local economies.

-Banyan’s multifaceted new model is built on the sturdy foundation of consumer co-ops, with reader-members electing the boards of local news co-ops the way shoppers do in food co-ops and depositors do in credit unions.
-The news co-op model, as Banyan has designed it, is a vital grassroots community institution that stands apart from all existing news sites by offering distinctive digital tools that readers can use to create exceptional levels of civic engagement.
+The model that resulted is built on the sturdy foundation of consumer co-ops, with reader-members electing the boards of local news co-ops the way shoppers do in food co-ops and depositors do in credit unions.
+The news co-op, as Banyan has designed it, is a vital grassroots community institution that stands apart from all existing news sites by offering distinctive digital tools that readers can use to create exceptional levels of civic engagement.

 Each independent news co-op’s voting members will be hundreds of local readers — thousands in larger communities.
 The co-ops will be led professionally and governed democratically through one-member/one-vote election of directors, as are co-ops of all kinds.
-The news co-op revenue structure is designed to make them thrive despite ominous advertising trends.
-And their journalism will be free for all to read so they can serve the broad public of the less-than-affluent everyday citizens we call the Banyan public, not just the upscale people newspapers tend to cultivate.
-The pooer the community, the likelier it is to be a news desert.
+The news co-op revenue structure is designed to make them self-sustaining despite ominous advertising trends.
+And their journalism will be free for all to read so they can serve the broad public of less-than-affluent everyday citizens we call the Banyan public, not just the upscale people newspapers tend to cultivate.

 Banyan will also provide affiliated sites with a digital publishing platform tailored for community news co-ops.
 Banyan’s staff will help sites make the most of distinctive software features designed to amplify their journalism’s impact:

-- Civic engagement tools that invite readers to join with others in issue forums and work for constructive community change, making it easy for communities to find and express their voices—and strengthen their civic infrastructure.
+- Civic engagement tools that invite readers to come together in issue forums to work for constructive community change, making it easy for communities to find their voices — and to build their civic health.

 - Comfortable and gratifying ways for readers to collaborate with the editors will attract voluntary energy that can significantly expand the scope of coverage possible with a small staff.
 This is the same kind of voluntary energy the Web unleashes to fuel Wikipedia and open source software, only on a community scale.